EmmanuelOga/plangs2/README.md

-# Plangs2
+# Plangs

-Hand-curated index of information about programming languages.
+A programming languages index.